-Rufus, one of the most popular tools for creating bootable ISOs of Windows (and other operating systems), can download Windows ISO files directly from Microsoft.
-A built-in Fido script makes Rufus an all-in-one app for those who need a USB drive to clean their Windows installation.
+Rufus, one of the most popular tools for creating ISOs with cmmovementof Windows (and other operating systems), can download Windows ISO files directly from Microsoft.
+A built-in Fido script makes Rufus an app all-in-one for those who need a USB drive to clean their Windows installation.

 Microsoft is apparently not happy with third-party apps accessing its servers, and therefore very often tries to stop them.
 The developers behind Rufus and Fido don't give up though and always find a way around Microsoft's countermeasures.
 Fido 1.39 is now available, allowing users to download Windows ISO files again.